Congestion game: Computation

+They also note that computing a PNE in atomic splittable CGs with singleton strategies and affine delay funcions can be presented as a Linear complementarity problem.

 Weighted congestion games

 In a weighted CG, different players may have different effects on the congestion.
 For example, in a road network, a truck adds congestion much more than a motorcycle.
 Whereas an unweighted CG is an anonymous game, a weighted CG is not anonymous, as the payoff of a player depends not only on the number of players who take each action, but also on their weight.

 In general, the weight of a player may depend on the resource (resource-specific weights): for every player i and resource e, there is weight $w_{i,e}$, and the load on the resource e is $x_e = \sum_{i : e \in P_i} w_{i,e}$.
 An important special case is when the weight depends only on the player (resource-independent weights), that is, each player i has a weight $w_i$, and $x_e = \sum_{i : e \in P_i} w_{i}$.

 Weighted singleton CGs with resource-independent weights

 Milchtaich considered the special case of weighted CGs in which each strategy is a single resource ("singleton CG"), the weights are resource-independent, and all players have the same strategy set.
 The following is proved: